+How many singles/albums do you have out presently and are there any projects in the works?
 I have recorded 6 albums.
 Do Me Baby, The Lady in Me, Still In Love, I Remember and Love Demands.

 I am starring in a new movie called “FOOTPRINTS OF AN ANGEL’.
 I have the lead song/single coming out soon for the movie as well.
 I am extremely excited about this.
 My first movie role!
 The movie will be out in 2021.

+What are your either weird habits or traditions before performing live or recording?
 I always Pray.
 I try to clear my head of all influences.
 I want my mind to be blank, so I have a clear head and canvas in my head to create something new.
 I like to combine my vocals and mind.
 Whenever I sing, I combine my vocals and my mind!
-I always want to make sure that I am mentally clear, free of disruptions.
+I always want to make sure that I am mentally clear and free of disruptions.
 I also like to drink honey & lemon.
 This concoction helps to soothe my vocal cords.

+What advice would you like to give to upcoming artists?
 Do your research.
 Study your craft and gift whatever it may be.
 Practice and always keep learning how to do something different and creative with your gift.
 I know my singing voice is a gift from God.
 Never take that for granted and Always be Thankful that you were chosen.

 Also, find balance in your life.
 Having a musical gift and talent can be so consuming.
 I suggest finding other hobbies.
 I like crocheting, cooking, and gardening.
 I like decorating and renovating homes.
 You must love your gift and be dedicated but you also must enjoy living your life and treasure life.
 Spending quality time with your loved ones.
 Having love in your life is essential.
 I am engaged and spending time with my fiancé is priceless.
 Don’t let this music industry consume you to the point of you forgetting that this is called the Music Business for a reason.
 It is a business, a job.
 Even though it is a job that most of us really